Research Theme

 Funded Research Projects

-• SC EPSCoR Grants for Applications in Industry and Networking (GAIN): in this grant, we will enhance the performance and durability of critical components in implantable biomedical devices, using data-driven modeling and AI-enabled approaches.
-This award is part of the NSF-funded “ADAPT in SC” (AI-Enabled Devices for the Advancement for Personalized and Transformative Health Care in South Carolina) project.
-The vision is to build research capacity at the nexus of AI, life and social sciences, and bioengineering through fundamental research, education, workforce development, and industry engagement.
+• SC EPSCoR Grants for Applications in Industry and Networking (GAIN): Through this grant, we aim to enhance the performance and longevity of critical components in implantable biomedical devices by integrating data-driven modeling with AI-enabled methodologies.
+This award is part of the NSF-funded “ADAPT in SC” initiative (AI-Enabled Devices for the Advancement of Personalized and Transformative Health Care in South Carolina).
+The overarching goal is to strengthen research capacity at the intersection of AI, life and social sciences, and bioengineering: advancing fundamental research, education, workforce development, and industry collaboration.

-• CU-SRNL ELI Collaboration Initiatives: this grant allows us to purchase an Xradia Versa system to enhance research collaboration between Clemson University and Savannah River National Laboratory (SRNL).
-Together with SRNL’s Advanced Manufacturing Collaborative (AMC), we will work on 3D multi-scale inspection and composition control of additive parts, design and control of interfaces separating immiscible materials in composites.
-This endeavor is part of the AMIC imaging facility project within Clemson’s bold strategic plan toward 2035.
+• CU-SRNL ELI Collaboration Initiatives: This grant enables the acquisition of an Xradia Versa system to strengthen research collaboration between Clemson University and the Savannah River National Laboratory (SRNL).
+In partnership with SRNL’s Advanced Manufacturing Collaborative (AMC), we will focus on 3D multi-scale inspection and compositional control of additively manufactured parts, as well as the design and regulation of interfaces between immiscible materials in composite systems.
+This effort is a key component of the AMIC Imaging Facility initiative, supporting Clemson University’s bold strategic vision for 2035.

 More to come..